Miidera Temple 三井寺（長等山園城寺）

-Miidera Temple has sacred springs, imperial relics and important Buddhist art.
+Miidera Temple has sacred springs, important Buddhist art and pagoda complexes.

 Particularly famous for its cherry blossoms

-From Kyoto , take the Keihan Line to Miidera Station (20-30 minutes) and then walk 10 minutes.
-You can also take the JR Tokaido Line to Otsu Station (10 minutes from Kyoto) and take the Keihan Bus to the Miidera Temple bus stop (15 minutes).
-Note that the Tokaido Line is also known as the Biwako Line in this area.
+From Kyoto , take the JR and Keihan Line to Miidera Station (20-30 minutes) and then walk 10 minutes.
+You can also take the JR Tokaido Main Line to Otsu Station (10 minutes from Kyoto) and take the Keihan Bus to the Miidera Temple bus stop (15 minutes).
+Note that the Tokaido Main Line is also known as the Biwako Line in this area.

-Today the main hall and the Buddha Hall contain numerous treasured sculptures of the Buddha.
-There are also priceless personal belongings of ancient emperors, some of which are only displayed on special occasions.
+Today, the main hall and the Buddha Hall contain numerous treasured sculptures of the Buddha.

-For the faithful, Miidera is the head temple of the Jimon sect of Tendai Buddhism.
-It is also number 14 on the plgrimage of 33 temples devoted to Kannon, the Buddhist deity of mercy and compassion.
+Miidera is the head temple of the Jimon sect of Tendai Buddhism.
+It is also number 14 on the pilgrimage of 33 temples devoted to Kannon, the Buddhist deity of mercy and compassion.

-For everyone else, it's a beautiful place for a quiet moment of reflection, although things are livelier in cherry blossom season.
+For worshippers, it's a beautiful place for a quiet moment of reflection, although things are livelier in cherry blossom season.

 In the Akaiya building that houses the sacred spring, look for the wooden dragon sculpture.
 Legend has it that the sculptor had to put spikes in its eyes to keep it from escaping every night and terrorizing the locals.